wrpaape/BellmanFord/README.md

 improvements (`minCosts` updates) can be made after the proven-maximum required number of iterations, which could only be possible in the case of the presence of at least one negative loop which will indefinitely drive down `minCosts` with every negative-cost series of steps taken.
+See `PathFinder.cpp` for implementation details.

 ## Input Format